 - Area Agency on Aging, of Colorado Dept. of Human Services offers local referrals and limited funding opportunities

 - ARCH - National Respite Network offers a national respite locator along with information on national initiatives for respite and family caregivers.
-A Colorado waiver chart that explains waiver requirements in relation to respite can be found here.
+Also includes Colorado waiver chart that explains waiver requirements in relation to respite

 - Autism Society Boulder County offers a limited voucher program called “Give Me a Break”